sameerganvir/M2-EmbSys/Project/1_Requirements/readme.md

 # **SWOT Analysis**
-- Strength
+- Strength:
   - More light will be absorbed by solar panel and more amount of power is generated.
-- Opportunities
+- Opportunities:
   - Growing innovations in solar technology.
-- Weakness
+- Weakness:
   - Large dependency on sunny weather.
-- Threats
+- Threats:
   - Cumbersome maintenance and repair.